mmbman/Katagiri/1981-11-21-Blue-Cliff-Record-Case-25-Talk-1.md

 And in his whole life, he answered any kind of questions like this.
 Just like Gutei Zen Master: Gutei Zen Master always just showed one finger, without saying anything, whenever people asked him a question.
 Or another Zen Master named Roso (Luzu Baoyun) always sat in zazen whenever someone visited him to discuss some aspect of Zen Buddhism; he didn’t say anything, he immediately sat in zazen facing the wall.
 He carried that way in his whole life, without change.
 That’s fascinating.
 It’s pretty hard to do that, because human beings are pretty noisy, you know?
 If you always show one thing whatever anyone asks, [people put a certain label on you]: “He’s crazy.”
 Don’t you think so?

 You can have a good zazen; [but] if you are constantly doing zazen without any reward, you don’t believe this.
-So very naturally, it is very hard for a teacher to stand up before people who really are spiritually greedy.
+So naturally, it is very hard for a teacher to stand up before people who really are spiritually greedy.
 So the teacher gives them some candy, et cetera, in order to satisfy them.
 That is a very common type of so-called religion.

 Well from now on, anyway, I don’t think that is real religion.
 I don’t want to call it religion, either.
 I don’t know what to call it, but forget the word “religion.”
 If I use “religion,” you really sort of consciously or unconsciously resist, don’t you think so? *[He chuckles.]* You resist immediately.
 So forget it, forget that term.
 For the future, the important point is that real religion is to realize what is real life.
 What is it?
 Regardless of whatever kind of religion you believe or not, you have to understand this, you have to research it forever.
 That is the point from now on.